 Applications and the Practicalities

-Applicants are strongly advised to take out appropriate insurance before their arrival in the UK.
+You are strongly advised to take out appropriate insurance before your arrival in the UK.
 The duration of the insurance policy should provide adequate cover for the outward and return journeys and the duration of the stay, and cover for any expenses incurred as a result of illness or medical care required, lost or stolen property, late arrival or early departure or cancellation due to unforeseen and/or unavoidable circumstances.